nvermaas/my-energy-view/README.md

 ## Option 2 - run on uilennest website (easiest option)

+pro's: easy.
+You will always have the latest version. con's: dependency on my webserver, which I only guarantee for the current test phase.

-You can also run the deployed version: http://uilennest.net/QboxViewPublic
+You can run the deployed version from your browser: http://uilennest.net/QboxViewPublic

 In that case you will need to enable CORS headers on your Qservice so that the frontend can reach the backend.
 Although the QboxView web application is served from uilennest, it would still only work from inside your network because that is where the backend is.